Oppenhammer/polymarket-election-event/README.md

 - `Raw Comments`: `raw_comments.json`
 - `Preprocessed Data`:  `wallet_betting.json` `cleaned_wallet_betting.json`
 - `wallets`:`user_wallets.json`
-- `Polling data`:
+- `Polling data`: `The file formats are all(.txt)`
 `270towin/ JSON ：Data from pollsters in each state`
 `realclearpolitics ：All incidents reported from 7.27-11.10`
+`Atlasintel:Extracted data from a PDF obtained from the Atlasintel website.`

   ____